-4.94.10 The District has been sub-divided into three value zones for the purposes of CIL and affordable housing - high medium and lower value. zones referred to in the charging schedule These are illustrated on the plan overleaf which also includes the boundary of the Cotswolds AONB.
+4.10 The District has been sub-divided into three value zones for the purposes of CIL and affordable housing - high medium and lower value.
+These are illustrated on the plan overleaf which also includes the boundary of the Cotswolds AONB.